The Starbucks menu is expansive and can be confusing for those who have never visited before.

 - Herbal teas

-As mentioned above, there are some significant variations of the teas, which you’ll find here on the website.
+As mentioned above, there are significant variations in the teas available on this website.

 Chai, black, and green tea are available as lattes, and you can choose from different tea flavors.